pyeventsourcing/esdbclient/README.md

 section below.

-For example, the following connection string specifies that the client should attempt to creae a "secure" connection to port 2113 on "localhost", and use the credentials "username" and "password" when making calls to the server.
+For example, the following connection string specifies that the client should attempt to create a "secure" connection to port 2113 on "localhost", and use the credentials "username" and "password" when making calls to the server.

     esdb://username:password@localhost:2113